Halflink/sunclock/README.md

 - <b>formatted (integer):</b> 0 or 1 (1 is default).
 Time values in response will be expressed following ISO 8601 and day_length will be expressed in seconds.
 Optional.
 - <b>tzid (string):</b> A timezone identifier, like for example: UTC, Africa/Lagos, Asia/Hong_Kong, or Europe/Lisbon.
 The list of valid identifiers is available in this List of Supported Timezones.
 Required as micropython cannot calculate UTC to local time.

+Note that in a later stadium the "today" setting on date is overruled by the current date bij the program.
 ### 4. SHOW TIME ON SEGMENT DISPLAY

 ### 5. SHOW SUN ON NEOPIXEL